z00m128/mb-02plus/bsdos308-hdd.md

 bsdo308 with HDD BIOS
 ---------------------

-This is standard bsdos308, but FDC BIOS was replaced with HDD BIOS, which allows to read ATA devices directly, without EasyHDD.
-There are two versions 8sec (8x128 images geometry) and 11sec (11x93 images geometry).
+This is standard bsdos308, but FDC BIOS was replaced with HDD BIOS, which allows R/W access to ATA devices directly, without EasyHDD patch.
+There are two versions - 8sec (8x128 images geometry) and 11sec (11x93 images geometry).

 how to:
 -------